 - 2 cups broccoli florets

-- 16 oz pasta (fusili, bow or any past of your choice)
+- 16 oz pasta such as fusili, bow or any other of your choice.

 - In a medium saucepan over medium heat, heat the 1 tablespoon of oil then add the garlic.
 Cook for about 60 seconds, stirring continuously.

 - Add the cream, the lemon zest & juice, the salt, and pepper.
 Bring to a boil, then lower the heat and simmer for 15 to 20 minutes, until it starts to thicken.

 - Meanwhile, cook the pasta according to the directions on the package.

 - While the pasta is cooking, cook the florets in a pot of boiling salted water for 3 to 5 minutes, until tender but still firm.
 Drain the broccoli and run under cold water to stop the cooking.
 Set aside

 - When the pasta is ready, drain it in a colander and place it back into the pot.
 Immediately add the cream mixture and cook it over medium-low heat for 3 minutes, until most of the sauce has been absorbed in the pasta.

 - Pour the hot pasta into a large bowl, add the arugula, parmesan, tomatoes, and cooked broccoli.
 Toss well, season to taste, and serve hot.